 \subsubsection{Vertex deletion}

-From the definition of weight, we can see that the higher the weight is, the higher is the probability that the sensing range of the node is fully covered by its neighbours, consequently the probability that the node does not lie on the boundary is higher.
+As explained in Section \ref{secdefinition}, the larger the weight is, the higher is the probability that the node does not lie on the boundary.
 Meanwhile, if the deletion of a vertex may create a new coverage hole, it must not be deleted no matter how high the weight is.
 So we have such a rule for vertex deletion.
 If the weight of a vertex is smaller than 3, it should never be deleted.
 Otherwise, the vertex continues to check whether it is deletable or not according to HP transformation.
 After the verification, the vertex broadcasts a message indicating that it can be deleted or not.
 After receiving the status of all its neighbours, each deletable vertex continues to check whether it should be deleted.
-It can be found that the weight of any deletable vertex must be 3.
-We assume that the vertex with lower ID has the priority to be deleted first.
+The weight of any deletable vertex must be 3.
+We assume that the vertex with a lower ID has the priority to be deleted first.
 So each deletable vertex just needs to check whether its ID is the lowest among all its deletable neighbours.
 If so, it should be deleted.
 Otherwise, it should not be deleted.
 Algorithm \ref{alg2} gives the detailed process for vertex deletion.
-According to the rule, it can be seen that two neighbouring vertices will not be deleted simultaneously, so each vertex can make the decision independently.
+According to the rule, two neighbouring vertices will not be deleted simultaneously, so each vertex can make the decision independently.
 When a vertex is deleted, it broadcasts a message to its neighbours.
 All its neighbours will modify their simplices accordingly and compute their weights again.
 The procedure of vertex deletion terminates until no vertex can be deleted in the Rips complex.
-Figure \ref{procedure}(b) gives the final result after vertex deletion.
+Fig. \ref{procedure}(b) gives the final result after vertex deletion.